ramozdev/ucr-form/README.md

 ### Actions

 - `""`: No action.
 This value is assigned by default to items fetched from the database.
-- `"create"`: Create a new row in the database.
+- `"CREATE"`: Create a new row in the database.
 If any item in a `CuDObject` has this action, the entire object will be created.
-You may omit the `"id"` key if you are creating a new object.
+You may omit the `"ID"` key if you are creating a new object.
-- `"update"`: Update a row in the database.
+- `"UPDATE"`: Update a row in the database.
 If any item in a `CuDObject` has this action, the entire object will be updated.
-There must be a key with the action `"id"` in order to update an object.
+There must be a key with the action `"ID"` in order to update an object.
-- `"delete"`: Delete a row in the database.
+- `"DELETE"`: Delete a row in the database.
 If any item in a `CuDObject` has this action, the entire object will be deleted.
-There must be a key with the action `"id"` in order to delete an object.
+There must be a key with the action `"ID"` in order to delete an object.
-- `"id"`: The id for a row.
-This item is required for `"update"` and `"delete"` actions.
+- `"ID"`: The ID for a row.
+This item is required for `"UPDATE"` and `"DELETE"` actions.

 ### Example